mireiahernandez/rag-pipeline/README.md

     ```
 Alternatively, use the FASTAPI UI by going to `http://0.0.0.0:8000/docs` and clicking on `Try it out` under the various endpoints.

+I have attached some example PDFs in the `examples/pdfs` folder.
+You can run the scripts in the `examples/` folder to upload them to the app and test the functionality.
 ### Running tests
 The code is highly modularized and designed to be extended to support more features.
 To this end, each module of the code is also fully tested using pytest.
 When adding new features, such as new sparse retrievers, or parsing of new file types, you should also add tests for the new functionality.